simplesourcing/simplesource-examples/examples/auction/README.md

     docker-compose up
     ```

-2. Start the backend application:
+2. Start the backend applications:

     ```bash
-    ./run.sh
+    ./runServer.sh
+    ./runSagaActionProcessor.sh
+    ./runSagaCoordinator.sh
+    ./runProjections.sh
+    ./runClient.sh
     ```

+If you are running the application for the first time the *Server* and *Saga* processes should be started first as they create any new Kafka topics, before the Projection and Client services consume from them.

 3. Run the front end in Docker:

-   Change to the `examples/auction-frontend` folder:
+   Change to the `auction-frontend` folder:

    ```bash
    docker-compose up